thelamon/hibernate-metamodelgen/README.md

 ----

-This fork fixes one simple issue -- random order of fields in generated sources.
+This fork fixes one simple issue in original metamodel generator - random order of fields in generated sources.

-I added trivial sort order - id first, if present, all other fields are sorted alphabetically.
+So, i added trivial sort order - id first (if present), all other fields are sorted alphabetically next to id.

 Works for me ^